Premiership of Imran Khan: Environment and energy

 The government approved the implementation of an electric vehicle (EV) policy, aiming to move vehicles to electric power.
 The policy initially focused on two- and three-wheel vehicles, as well as buses and trucks, with electric cars to be included at a later stage.
 As part of its efforts to combat climate change, Pakistan launched the 10 Billion Tree Tsunami Programme, a reforestation initiative aimed at planting over 10 billion trees across the country by scaling up the earlier Billion Tree Tsunami project in Khyber Pakhtunkhwa.
 Khan initiated the programme on 2 September 2018, with approximately 1.5 million trees expected to be planted on the first day.
 Most of the work, which paid between 500 and 800 rupees (US$3–5) a day, took place in rural areas, with people setting up nurseries, planting saplings, and serving as forest protection guards.
 The plan was awarded 7.5 billion rupees ($46m) in funding.
-The government was on course to plant 3.3 billion trees in the first three and a half years of Khan's government.
-A key component of the initiative was the partnership with international organizations, including the Food and Agriculture Organization (FAO) and the World Wide Fund for Nature (WWF), to independently monitor the projects, ensuring transparency and accountability in the use of public funds.
 In 2020, Khan announced the expansion of national parks under a protected areas initiative.
 According to an editorial published in The Nation in September 2022, the Auditor General of Pakistan (AGP) discovered over Rs3.49 billion in irregularities during the three-year special audit of the PTI flagship 10-Billion Tree Tsunami Project (BTTP).
 The irregularities included fake and excessive reporting by the staff, an over-claimed area as verified by GPS measurements resulting in a loss of Rs305.523 million, fictitiously claimed plantation activities in overlapping areas, and uncertified and ungraded seeds obtained from unauthentic sources, causing a loss of Rs109.365 million.

 As of November 2023, the dams fund stood at Rs17.86 billion.